-Standards Evidence or Comments 3.1.1 The design for each course of study is specified and the specification includes:a.
-The qualification(s) to be awarded on completion Refer to Undergraduate brochure for qualifications awarded upon completion: Bachelor of Accounting Associate Degree of Accounting Diploma of Accounting Bachelor of Business Associate Degree of Business Diploma of Business Diploma of Business Diploma of Business Course Information > Bachelor of Business Course Information > Bachelor of Accounting Course Information > MBA Refer to Postgraduate brochure for qualifications awarded upon completion: Master of Business Administration Graduate Diploma Graduate Certificate Brochures and Pricelists b.
+Standards Evidence or Comments 3.1.1 The design for each course of study is specified and the specification includes: a.
+The qualification(s) to be awarded on completion Refer to Undergraduate brochure for qualifications awarded upon completion: Bachelor of Accounting Associate Degree of Accounting Diploma of Accounting Bachelor of Business Associate Degree of Business Diploma of Business Diploma of Business Diploma of Business In addition to the above, the qualifications awarded for each program can be viewed on UBSS website: Course Information - Bachelor of Business Course Information - Bachelor of Accounting Course Information - MBA Refer to Postgraduate brochure for qualifications awarded upon completion: Master of Business Administration Graduate Diploma Graduate Certificate Brochures and Pricelists b.
 Structure, duration and modes of delivery Refer to Undergraduate brochure for Structure and duration Bachelor of Accounting Bachelor of Business